If you have an injury, disability, weight problem, or diabetes . . .

 - What is it: Strength training builds up muscle with repetitive motion using weight or external resistance from body weight, machines, free weights, or elastic bands.
 Power training is often strength training done at a faster speed to increase power and reaction times.

-- Why it’s good for seniors: Strength training helps prevent loss of bone mass, builds muscle, and improves balance–both important in staying active and avoiding falls.
+- Why it’s good for you: Strength training helps prevent loss of bone mass, builds muscle, and improves balance—both important in staying active and avoiding falls.
 Power training can improve your speed while crossing the street, for example, or prevent falls by enabling you to react quickly if you start to trip or lose balance.
 Building strength and power will help you stay independent and make day-to-day activities easier such as opening a jar, getting in and out of a car, and lifting objects.

 - What is it: Challenges the ability of your body’s joints to move freely through a full range of motion.
 This can be done through stationary stretches and stretches that involve movement to keep your muscles and joints supple so they are less prone to injury.
 Yoga is an excellent means of improving flexibility.

-- Why it’s good for seniors: Helps your body stay limber and increases your range of movement for ordinary physical activities such as looking behind while driving, tying your shoes, shampooing your hair, and playing with your grandchildren.
+- Why it’s good for you: Helps your body stay limber and increases your range of movement for ordinary physical activities such as looking behind while driving, tying your shoes, shampooing your hair, and playing with your grandchildren.